thiagoambiel/LightningDiTLoRA/README.md

 ## 📰 News

+- **[2025.01.16]** We have released more experimental tokenizer variants in our ablations.
+Check them [here](https://huggingface.co/hustvl/va-vae-imagenet256-experimental-variants/tree/main).

 - **[2025.01.02]** We have released the pre-trained weights.

-- **[2025.01.01]** We release the code and paper for VA-VAE and LightningDiT!
+- **[2025.01.01]** We have released the code and paper for VA-VAE and LightningDiT!
 The weights and pre-extracted latents will be released soon.

 ## 📄 Introduction